Landmaster/LandmastersMusings/about.md

 ### Some tidbits about Landmaster

-Landmaster participated in the USAJMO in 2016.
-He was a contestant in the TV show [*It's Academic*](http://www.itsacademicquizshow.com/) in 2018, playing for Urbana High School.
+Landmaster is a freshman at [Rice University](https://www.rice.edu/), studying Computer Science.

-He will attend [Rice University](https://www.rice.edu/) to study Computer Science in August 2019.
+He participated in the USAJMO in 2016.
+He was a contestant in the TV show [*It's Academic*](http://www.itsacademicquizshow.com/) from 2018-19, playing for Urbana High School.

 ### Contact me